floragunncom/search-guard-docs/_content/_docs_tls/tls_hot_reload.md

 POST /_searchguard/api/ssl/transport/reloadcerts/
 ```

+Note: These endpoints take only effect on the node they have been called on.
+If you want to trigger a reload for the whole cluster, you need to call the endpoint on each node of the cluster.

 The endpoints expect an empty request body.

 The endpoints are only available when authenticating by TLS client authentication using an admin certificate.